 Field Lodge Care Home

-Grow Places – Growing Together at Field Lodge Care Home is bidding to bag a massive cash boost from the Tesco Bags of Help initiative.
-The supermarket has teamed up with Groundwork on its Bags of Help initiative, which see grants of £12,000, £10,000 and £8,000 – all raised from the 5p bag levy – being awarded to environmental and greenspace projects.
+Grow Places – Growing Together at Field Lodge Care Home bid to bag a massive cash boost from the Tesco Bags of Help initiative.
+The supermarket teamed up with Groundwork on its Bags of Help initiative, which saw grants of £12,000, £10,000 and £8,000 – all raised from the 5p bag levy – being awarded to environmental and greenspace projects.

-Grow Places – Growing Together at Field Lodge Care Home is one of three groups on the shortlist.
-We are guaranteed a minimum of £8000 which will provide a wheelchair accessible greenhouse, raised planting beds, compost heaps and paths.
-If we receive £10,000 we can develop the wildlife area with display boards for residents.
-And if we are fortunate enough to receive the maximum £12,000 we can start to develop the beach-themed area of the garden.
+Grow Places – Growing Together at Field Lodge Care Home was one of three groups on the shortlist.
+And we were awarded the maximum of £12,000.
+This will provide a wheelchair accessible greenhouse, raised planting beds, compost heaps and wheelchair-accessible paths.

 Grow Places is working with Field Lodge Care Home in St Ives, Cambridgeshire to develop their gardens for the benefit of all residents, many of whom have had to leave behind their own loved gardens.
 The garden is already opened to the public for events in the summer.
 We hope to increase opportunities for the local communities to get involved with the creation and maintenance of the new garden, and benefit from the residents' life-learned gardening skills.